Recap of Supernatural Season 8, Episode 9

 - Thicker Than Water:

-- This appears to be a Subverted Trope for Sam and Dean, where Dean trusts the word of a vampire over the instincts of his brother.
+- Right now, this appears to be a Subverted Trope for Sam and Dean, where Dean trusts the word of a vampire over the instincts of his brother.

 - Traveling at the Speed of Plot: Sam manages to get from Louisiana to Kermit, Texas◊ in a few hours, a feat that by all rights should take no less than twelve.

 - Triang Relations: Sam, Amelia, and Don.
-Example 7.
+Type 7.

 - Van Helsing Hate Crimes: Dean compares it to a witch hunt.